ctrl42/sand-favicon/README.md

 # sand-favicon
-falling sand simulation in the favicon
+falling sand simulation in the favicon (very peak) (I know)

+also contains sand.js basics, a thing I may expand on